 At the five minute mark, a gun is sounded and the sailors start their countdown functions and maneuver their sailboats as close to the start line as possible.
 Once the end of the five minute blue period is reached, the race has begun.

-This Memosail comes with a leather strap, NATO strap, Pelican travel case, and springbar tool.
+This Memosail comes with a leather strap, nylon NATO strap, Pelican travel case, and springbar tool.

 1970's Memosail Regatta Valjoux 7737 Manual Chronograph

-DIAL: Original dial, with original hands; lume shines.
+DIAL: Colorful Memosail-signed dial, with matching hands; lume shines.

 BAND: Brown leather strap, with stainless-steel hardware.
-Also included, a blue, with white dots, NATO strap, which nicely matches the blue throughout the watch.
+Also included, a blue, white, and red nylon NATO strap, which nicely matches the colors throughout the Memosail.

 CHRONOGRAPH PUSHERS: Pushers depress with satisfying click.
 10 minute timer resets to START position as designed with no issue.
 The pusher at 4 o’clock resets the chronograph wheel and hand.